William Addams Reitwiesner: Biography

-Reitwiesner was born on 8 March 1954 in Havre de Grace, Maryland, the son of Homé Stephens (McAllister) and George Walter Reitwiesner.
+Reitwiesner was born on March 8, 1954, in Havre de Grace, Maryland, the son of Homé Stephens (McAllister) and George Walter Reitwiesner.
 He grew up in Aberdeen, Maryland and Silver Spring.
-His grandfather, Addams Stratton McAllister, was a board member of the National Genealogical Society, and from the age of five, Reitwiesner would explore his grandfather's library.
+His maternal grandfather, Addams Stratton McAllister, was a board member of the National Genealogical Society, and from the age of five, Reitwiesner would explore his grandfather's library.

 After graduating from Montgomery Blair High School in 1972, Reitwiesner joined the Library of Congress's Congressional Research Service (CRS) as a cart pusher.
 He spent the rest of his working life in menial jobs at the Library of Congress so that he could devote his time pursuing his interest in genealogy.
 Although much of his work was self-published on the internet, he acquired a reputation for meticulousness and accuracy and many genealogists cited him in their publications.

 He died of cancer in Washington, D.C. on November 12, 2010.